Santa Cruz

-Cross the party line – get stubbed
+Cross the Party Line – get stubbed

 One day, a few days after the liberation, I walked through the country past flowering meadows, for miles and miles, toward the market town near the camp.
 Larks rose to the sky and I could hear their joyous song.
 There was no one to be seen for miles around; there was nothing but the wide earth and sky and the larks’ jubilation and the freedom of space.